 Bone is living tissue and is constantly being broken down and replaced.
 Osteoblasts, Osteocytes, and Osteoclasts are proteins secreted from bone cells.
 Osteoblasts are responsible for mineralization and new bone formation.
 Osteocytes are for maintaining bone mass, and Osteoclasts break down the aged bone as part of the “remodeling” process.
-Osteoporosis occurs when the break down process outpaces the bone formation and the bone becomes fragile and fractures easily.
+Osteoporosis occurs when the breakdown process outpaces the bone formation and the bone becomes fragile and fractures easily.

 Estrogen is a major promotor of the healthy bone formation metabolism involving the proteins, Osteoblasts, Osteocytes, and Osteoclasts.
-Due to the fall in estrogen levels, women at menopause are at higher risk of developing osteoporosis.
-Numerous studies have reported Green Tea intake help bone health.
+Due to the fall in estrogen levels, women in menopause are at higher risk of developing osteoporosis.
+Numerous studies have reported Green Tea intake helps bone health.
 One of the new studies that was conducted with postmenopausal females nationwide in Korea also demonstrated the positive relationship between Green Tea consumption and bone health.